SophieTiger/chalk-talk/README.md

 ## Remaining Bugs
 -   **Bug:** Personal records (exercise title) is sticking to the left side on smaller screens and is not centered.
     -   I would say this is due to me using the same react component on different pages.
 Until now I haven't had the time to fix it.
+-   **Bug** On the Friends Feed page, the posts for a followed user are not directly updated in the feed when changing the follow status.
+The page has to be reloaded to display the relevant posts.

 # Deployment
 Deploying the Chalk Talk frontend involves using Heroku, a popular cloud platform that enables easy application deployment.
 Below are the steps for deploying the React frontend of the Chalk Talk application without using the Heroku CLI.